PaNDa2code/timekeeper-conky/README.md

 # Credits

-TimeKeeper Conky is created and maintained by PaNDa2Code.
+TimeKeeper Conky is created by PaNDa2Code.

 ## Enjoy the stylish TimeKeeper Conky clock skin on your Linux desktop!